djsamyo/barIT/README.md

 ## Data Processing

-## Generating Correctly Oriented Data using Masks:
+### Generating Correctly Oriented Data using Masks:
 Uses OpenCV to find the orientation angle of the barcode using the mask, rotates the original image by that angle, and then crops it to a horizontal rectangle

-## Generate Damaged Data:
+### Generate Damaged Data:
 Creates artificially damaged data using OpenCV by applying translucent boxes and color distortions, and then generating training datasets using modified images.

+## User Interface

+### UI.py
+Uses pygame to create a user interface, where users can use a camera to scan barcodes.
+Barcodes are segmented from webcam images, classified as damaged or usable, and then regenerated as usable images.